 I reached the event from UCCA gallery via a dim construction passage: metal plating clanked underfoot while workers sent grinder sparks flying.
 Set the mood, I suppose.
-The tasting was in a large spartan gallery with several hundred drinkers, a DJ spinning tunes (vinyl, natch) and a tattooist.
+The tasting was in a spartan gallery with hundreds of drinkers, a DJ spinning tunes (vinyl, natch) and a tattooist.
 There were vendors like Common Burger, Jing-A and L.A.
 Palms.

 Word is there was no sour cream for the tacos: talk about an outrage.
 But there was enough beard hair to stuff a pillow for every orphan helped by—shameless plug—our ongoing Maovember campaign.
 Also, I attracted a few frowns as I made beer notes, a supposedly uppity act, though I went old school and hand-crafted them with pen and paper.

 Enough texture.
-Late and punch drunk with jet lag, I had less than two hours.
-I zigzagged about the venue and managed to taste over half of the 40 beers.
+Late, and punch drunk with jet lag, I had less than two hours.
+I zigzagged about and tasted over half of the 40 beers.
 I split them evenly between too anemic / hoppy / gross and palatable.
 I then divided the palatable ones between mama huhu and delicious.

 Seattle’s Holy Mountain was my favorite.
 Their Helmsman Dark Mild Ale has a pleasant chocolate coffee character that I thought surprisingly rich for a beer at 3 percent alcohol.
 Also delicious was Processionary farmhouse ale, a tart brew that utilized Bourbon barrels previously used to age gin.
 Complex with an intense citrus finish.